Beastie Boys Story

-Beastie Boys Story is a 2020 American documentary film, directed, produced, and written by Spike Jonze, alongside Michael Diamond and Adam Horovitz.
-It was filmed at Kings Theatre in Brooklyn, New York and adapted from Beastie Boys Book, a memoir of the Beastie Boys.
-Jonze reunited with Diamond and Horovitz for the project after having directed several music videos for them in the past, including "Sabotage" in 1994.
+Beastie Boys Story is a 2020 American biographical documentary film, directed, produced, and written by Spike Jonze, alongside Michael "Mike D" Diamond and Adam "Ad-Rock" Horovitz.
+It was filmed at Kings Theatre in Brooklyn, New York and adapted from Beastie Boys Book (2018), a memoir of the Beastie Boys written mainly by Diamond and Horovitz.
+Jonze reunited with the remaining Beastie Boys for the project after having directed several music videos for them in the past, including "Sabotage" in 1994.
+It features archival footage of Adam Yauch, whose death in 2012 led to the band's dissolution.

 It was scheduled to be released in a limited cinema release on April 3, 2020, followed by digital streaming on April 24, 2020, by Apple TV+.
 The limited cinema release was cancelled due to the COVID-19 pandemic.